bilgino/angularforddd/README.md

 }
 ```

-In the second example, the domain logic is loosely coupled from the UI controller.
+In the second example, the domain logic is decoupled from the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible improves usability and allows easier refactoring.
-**Neither domain state nor domain logic should be developed as part of UI controllers**.
+Neither domain state nor domain logic should be developed as part of UI controllers.

 **» Mapper pattern**<br/>

 By implementing a domain layer in the frontend, we ensure that business behavior works.
-With higher functional ability through the use of (rich) domain models, we should take the Mapper pattern into consideration.
+With higher functional ability using domain models, we should take the mapper pattern into consideration.
 A common practice for the reason of typesaftyness is to declare interfaces in support of plain JavaScript object literals.
-In the context of mapping, it's important to make a clear distinction between the typing system in TypeScript and the data schema of models.
+In the context of mapping, it's important to make a clear distinction between the typing system in TypeScript and the data structure of models.

 Mapping JSON-encoded server data in the frontend is mandatory if:

 - The domain model object defines any methods
 - The schema in the database is different from its representation in the application
-- The typing system should consist of classes instead of interfaces
+- The typing system should consist of classes instead of interfaces or type aliases

 The Mapper pattern transfers data between two different schemas: